HackIllinois/blog/_posts/2019-08-28-mentor-spotlight-katharine-hyatt.markdown

 I primarily work with the Julia ecosystem, with GPU packages more specifically.
 I think the Julia ecosystem is a viable choice for this as it offers native support for CUDA kernels.
 I'm currently working on a new sort of [module that deals with High Dimensional Tensors](https://github.com/ITensor/ITensors.jl).
 We conducted supporting research in the context of Multi-Dimensional Linear Algebra, and I'm happy to say that project is now almost complete and will be useful in fields such as Machine Learning.

 ### What is open source/FOSS to you?
 Open Source holds a lot of significance for me, both personally and professionally.
-In my industry there has been a push for Open Source elements recently to minimize duplication of effort.
-Ther might be situations where there are 4-5 different groups solving the same problem but still not getting the same answer in a legible way.
-Utilizing Open Source resources in such situations avoids pe And if there is a need to perform an audit to identify the problem -&gt; can’t figure out bugs in a closed source library
+In my industry, there has been a push for open source elements recently to minimize duplication of effort.
+There might be situations where different groups are solving the same problem but still not getting the same answer legibly.
+Utilizing open source resources in such situations avoids teams working to reinvent the wheel and also makes it easy to identify problems during code audits.

-- For her personally: OSS is a way to give back to the community
+For me, open source is also a way to give back to the community.
+What is truly inspiring is that something small that a contribution by a single person has the potential to pay big dividends for the community at large.
-    - Started by making Linear Algebra functionality better
-    - Something small that you contribute can pay big dividends for the community at large

-    1. What about the OS community drew you to being an active part of it?
-        1. Community was really welcoming
-            1. Not a lot git skills -&gt; no experience with rebase
-            2. Strong community (always happy to help)  -&gt; people helped with rebase
-            3. Got it across prod line

-  1. What drew you to Julia?

-- First language was C++
-- Started Julia in Grad school
-    - "Ease of use of Python and speed of C++"
-    - Community was really welcoming
-        - Not a lot git skills -&gt; no experience with rebase
-        - Strong community (always happy to help)  -&gt; people helped with rebase
-        - Got it across prod line

-1. Why do you contribute to open source?
+### Why do you contribute to open source?

-- When working on algorithm development, people can go months without knowing whether the project is going to work or not as there are a lot of moving parts
-    - Soothing for her to back home and add 2 lines to github and seeing everything works and then merge pr
+When working on algorithm development, my team and I can go months without knowing whether the project is going to work or not as there are a lot of moving parts.
+In such times, merging a pull request is something to fall back on as it is somewhat soothing for me to go back home and add two lines to GitHub and seeing everything working.
-    - Something to fall back on

-- Also professionally useful (not everybody can have this experience)
-    - Peers and professionals recognize her as the “Julia person”
-    - Receive invitations to speak at conferences that are not just Physics focussed
-    - Also makes it easier for her to find an industry job if she ever decides to move on from academia
+Working on open source projects has also professionally beneficial for me.
+My peers and other industry professionals have come to recognize me as the "Julia person".
+My work has also led me to receive invitations to speak at conferences that are not just focussed on Physics and helped me explore fields broader than my immediate research interests.
+Having experience with open source projects also makes it easier for me to find professional endeavors in the Computer Science industry if I decide to explore areas outside of academia.

+### What about the open source community, and in particular Julia, drew you to being an active part of it?
+As I mentioned earlier, the first language I learned was C++, and I only started using Julia in Graduate School.
+The selling point of Julia is that it offers the ease of use of Python with the speed of C++.
+What attracted me was the very welcoming and helpful community.
+I remember that when I first started, I didn't have a lot of git skills.
+One time I had to use rebase, but I had no experience in using it.
+That's when members from the community came forward to help me with git and also with getting my code across that production line, which was very assuring.
+That experience was definitely something that stuck with me and made me want to be part of this wonderful community.

-1. What was your first interaction/impression of open source and how has your involvement in open source evolved over time?
+### What was your first interaction/impression of open source and how has your involvement in open source evolved over time?

-- First Interaction
-    - First Julia PR was on Jan 2nd 2015 (really bored over break?)
-        - Added tests to Reduce.jl

-    - Had to use git rebase
-        - Tim H. walked her through rebasing which was very reassuring (again, helpful community)

-      - Julia was not as mature when she started using it
-        - Encountered little bugs and missing features

-- Started with writing tests and fixing edge cases
-    - Started contributing in her free time when waiting for simulations to run
-    - Using Julia since Grad School
-    - 9th most commits all-time (!)

-- Evolution: As the Julia community has grown, there have been some pretty noticeable changes
-    - For her
-        - Now people tag her to review PRs while when she started she could just do things at her own pace
-        - Now people ask her to merge PRs when she might have other stuff going on
-        - Hears comments like “this stuff is so reliable”, or “this never breaks”; it never used to be like that

-    - Community
-        - No longer the only women in Julia (yay!)
-        - Used to be the one people came to when they wanted opinion of women in Julia -&gt; doesn’t have to do community manager role anymore
+I've been using Julia since Graduate School.
+I first started contributing by writing tests and fixing edge cases in my free time, usually when waiting for simulations to finish running.
+My first Julia PR was on January 2nd, 2015, where I added some tests to Reduce.jl.
+At the time, the language was not as mature as it is today, and I occasionally encountered little bugs and missing features.

+There have been some pretty noticible changes as the Julia community has grown in the past few years.
+Today I hear comments like, "This stuff is so reliable" or "This never breaks", which was unheard of in the past.

+I have also grown with the community, and have personally gained a lot of knowledge of experience.
+Today I have the 9th most commits to the language, and my experience has changed my role in the community in different ways.
+Now contributers sometimes ask me to review and merge PRs, which can be a little inconvenient when I have other stuff going.
+Now contributors sometimes ask me to review and merge PRs, which can be a little inconvenient when I have other stuff going.
+This is very different from my early days when I could do things at my own pace.
+I'm no longer also the only woman in the Julia community, and so I don't have to play the role of community manager whenever people wanted the opinion of women in Julia.

 1. What do you recommend to beginners interested in Open Source?